 - Drinking alcohol while on naproxen, worsening gastrointestinal side effects

-If you or a loved one is misusing naproxen, consider the following steps:
+If you or a loved one is misusing naproxen, consider taking the following steps:

 - Ask medical professionals for guidance on safer pain and inflammation management alternatives.